 - There is a free 7-day trial available

 You won’t be tethered to any one specific device as you can access CBS All Access on your computer, phone/tablet, or devices like Roku, Chromecast, Apple TV, or Xbox.
 No matter how you choose to watch CBS All Access, the setup is pretty much the same.
-It’s easy to find the shows you’re looking for, and it’s easy to search for shows.
+It’s easy to find the shows you’re looking for, and it’s easy to search for shows and other content.

 Many of the shows offer full seasons.
 The current shows offering full seasons include Madam Secretary and Scorpion.
 Classic shows have full seasons available, as well.
 And now, CBS will also be offering All Access originals including a new Star Trek series.